Quantum Correlations in the Minimal Scenario: Introduction

-In this situation it is natural to ask: Where exactly lies the boundary between the classical and the quantum?
+In this situation it is natural to ask: Where exactly lies the boundary between the classical and the quantum, between the quantum and the post-quantum correlations?
 What other correlations or quantum states exhibit the same features?
 In a correlation setting, $N$ parties share some quantum state, so that each party can choose from $M$ different measurements, each of which can have $K$ different outcomes.
 So what exactly is the set of correlation data that can arise from either classical probability or quantum?
 This is a hard problem even for fairly small $N,M,K$, as seen on the open problems website \cite[Problems\,1,26,27,32,33,34]{problemSite}.
-The singlet state has the minimal set of parameters $NMK=222$.
+The scenario mentioned in the first paragraph corresponds to $N=M=K=2$, the smallest nontrivial scenario.
 Here, characterizations have been known since Tsirelson's seminal work \cite{Tsi85}, particularly in the ``zero-marginals'' case 222\marge0, defined by the property that each outcome by itself, without considering the results of other parties, is equidistributed.
 This is the scenario indicated by the adjective ``minimal'' in our title.
 We provide an overview of the literature below in \autoref{sec:review}.
 Known results are scattered.
 The connections between different characterizations are rarely given, the overall structure of the boundary is not analyzed, and no attempts at a full geometric understanding or visualization are made.
-Moreover, the self-duality of the body seems to have escaped notice altogether.
+Moreover, the self-duality of the body seems to have escaped notice of the wider community.
 All this will be provided in the present article, along with self-contained proofs of all assertions.

 Our paper arose from a project of T.P.L.~and R.F.W.~aimed at a better understanding of self-testing.
 T.Z.~joined as a Masters student.
 When we realized that even the 222-case was not clear in reasonable generality, we focused on that and could win the help of C.M.\ and B.S. from the mathematical side.
 The 222\marge0 case was to serve as the ``well-understood example''.
 Only that it was not understood at the desired level of detail.
 Furthermore, most of the available techniques for 222\marge0 do not apply to the full-marginal 222 case, from Tsirelson's correlation matrices to the cosine parametrization and the pushout principle to the semidefinite hierarchy.
 Doing justice to these techniques would have been a distraction in the full 222 context, so we decided to separate it, and organize the material into this 222\marge0 review with a geometric flavor.
 As work progressed, we realized that there was more in the works of Boris Tsirelson than we had recollections of.
 Tsirelson was writing at a time when the relevant community was very small (and included one of us, R.F.W., who should have remembered more).
 Back then long proofs of exotic material were hard to publish, which may be why he often chose to state his results without proof.
 But he was clearly a pioneer, coming more than a decade before the surge of interest with the rise of Quantum Information.
 Boris Tsirelson died last year, so we felt it was fitting to dedicate this paper to him, and include the proofs he left out.
 We like to think that he would have enjoyed our presentation.